-- We will ensure all staff are aware of their safeguarding and child protection responsibilities - All staff have appropriate training to ensure they can identify children and young people where concerns about their safety and welfare arise. - All staff will be aware of safeguarding issues that can put children at risk of harm Behaviours linked to issues such as drug taking and or alcohol misuse, deliberately missing education, serious violence (including linked to county lines) radicalisation and consensual and non-consensual sharing of nude and seminude images and or videos.
-(KCSiE2022) - We will ensure all staff and pupils know they can raise issues with the Designated Safeguarding Lead (DSL) (or Deputy DSL's) and that their concerns will be taken seriously. - There will always be a DSL (or Deputy DSL) on site. - All DSL's (or Deputy DSL's) will have appropriate training and understanding of how to manage concerns in an effective way with the welfare of children and young people as their primary focus.
+- We will ensure all staff are aware of their safeguarding and child protection responsibilities. - All staff have appropriate training to ensure they can identify children and young people where concerns about their safety and welfare arise. - All staff will be aware of safeguarding issues that can put children at risk of harm.
+Behaviours linked to issues such as drug taking and or alcohol misuse, deliberately missing education, serious violence (including linked to county lines) radicalisation and consensual and non-consensual sharing of nude and semi -nude images and or videos.
+(KCSiE 2023 Para 31)

+- We will ensure all staff and pupils know they can raise issues with the Designated Safeguarding Lead (DSL) (or Deputy DSL's) and that their concerns will be taken seriously. - There will always be a Designated safeguarding Lead (DSL) (or Deputy DSL) on site. - All Designated Safeguarding leads (or Deputy DSL's) will have appropriate training and understanding of how to manage concerns in an effective way with the welfare of children and young people as their primary focus.